-3.3.1 Pico and Pico 2 Requirements
+3.3.1 Pico Requirements

-Deployment of AtomVM on the Raspberry Pi Pico and Pico 2 platform requires the following components:
+Deployment of AtomVM on the Raspberry Pico platform requires the following components:

-- A computer running MacOS or Linux (Windows support is not currently supported); - A Raspberry Pi Pico or Pico 2 board; - A USB cable capable of connecting the board to your development machine (laptop or PC); - A serial console program, such as minicom or screen, so that you can view console output from your AtomVM application. - (recommended) For Erlang programs, rebar3; - (recommended) For Elixir programs, mix, which ships with the Elixir runtime; - (recommended) picotool, useful for resetting the device into BOOTSEL or application mode, optionally used by the atomvm_rebar3_plugin (if available in env \$PATH) for disconnecting active screen sessions when attempting to flash when still connected.
+- A computer running MacOS or Linux (Windows support is not currently supported); - A Raspberry Pico board with a USB/UART connector (typically part of a development board); - A USB cable capable of connecting the Raspberry Pico module or board to your development machine (laptop or PC); - A serial console program, such as minicom or screen, so that you can view console output from your AtomVM application. - (recommended) For Erlang programs, rebar3; - (recommended) For Elixir programs, mix, which ships with the Elixir runtime; - (recommended) picotool, useful for resetting the device into BOOTSEL or application mode, optionally used by the atomvm\rebar3\plugin (if available in env \$PATH) for disconnecting active screen sessions when attempting to flash when still connected.

-3.3.2 Deploying the Pico or Pico 2 AtomVM virtual machine
+3.3.2 Deploying the Pico AtomVM virtual machine